alex-gutev/live_cells/README.md

 **NOTE**:

-The reverse computation functions of mutable computational cells are called in a batch cell update.
-This means that if the values of multiple cells are assigned in the function, the actual recomputation of the cell values is done after the reverse computation function returns.
+The values assigned to cells in a reverse computation function of a mutable computational cell are batched and with the actual assignment only being done after the function returns.

 For example: